mdcourse/mdcourse.github.io/docs/source/index.rst

 .. container:: justify

-    The goal of *Learn Molecular Simulations with Python* is to write a simple code containing most of the basic functionalities of molecular dynamics and Monte Carlo simulations.

-    The target audience is people either completely new to molecular simulations, or user of user-friendly codes such as LAMMPS and GROMACS wanting to understand better these codes.
+   By following Learn Molecular Simulations with Python, you will write a simple Python code containing the most basic functionalities of molecular dynamics and Monte Carlo simulations.
+The main goals are (1) to help users understand molecular simulation algorithms and (2) to use the script for small scientific projects.
+The target audience includes people completely new to molecular simulations, as well as users of black-box codes such as LAMMPS and GROMACS.

+.. container:: justify

-    Although the basics of coding, thermodynamics, and statistical physics are necessary to fully understand molecular simulations, *Learn molecular simulations with Python* can be followed even without deep knowledge in those fields.
-Annexes with key concepts and suggested readings are given when necessary.
+   Although some prior knowledge of coding and statistical physics would be useful, Learn Molecular Simulations with Python can be followed by anyone with a computer.
+   Annexes with key concepts and suggested readings are provided when necessary.

 Indices and tables
 ==================